-- Email address (optional)
+- Email address

-- Phone number (optional)
+- Phone number

 - Citizenship details

-It’s your job to examine the documents to ensure they match what is listed on Form I-9 and verify that they’re genuine.
+It’s your job to examine the document(s) to ensure it matches what is listed on Form I-9 and verify it’s genuine.

 To prove their identity and citizenship, employees can either show:

-- One document from List A
+- One document from List A OR

 - A document from both List B and List C (two documents total)